 How much time will I need to commit to the Model Parliament Program?

 Aside from the three days in Toronto, Microsoft Teams will be used to communicate daily with participants in the weeks leading up to the Model Parliament Program.
 Participants will be expected to check in frequently as information and preparatory assignments will be posted in Microsoft Teams.
 You will be required to write your own bill, participate in leadership/party selections, complete quizzes and participate in online debates and caucus meetings.
 You can expect 2-10 hours per week.

 Can my parent/guardian come and watch me in action?

 Yes, only on the last day of the program.
 Parents/guardians are welcome to watch the Model Parliament proceedings from the public galleries.
 Names of all visitors must be provided in advance.
-Please note that all visitors aged 16 or more, must provide government issued photo identification before entering the Legislative Building. check in with security.
+Please note that all visitors aged 16 and up must provide government issued photo identification when entering the Legislative Building, and must check in with security at the visitors' entrance.

 When will I know if I have been selected?

 Applicants are contacted during the month of November with the results of their application.

 Will I get to debate in the Legislative Chamber?

 Yes, on the last day of the Model Parliament Program participants will engage in a simulation of a session of the Legislative Assembly of Ontario that will take place in the Chamber.

 Will I receive a certificate to add to my portfolio?